dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 ### General scheme and type conversions

-The general approach to code generation and type conversions for OOLang are rather similar to what was described in the FunLang chapter.
+The general approach to code generation and type conversions for OOLang is rather similar to what was described in the FunLang chapter.
 Every function type needs to be converted to the corresponding MIL type.
 There is one significant difference in OOLang, though.
 We know that no effects can happen